scubaninja/Scubaninja/README.md

 ### Hi, I'm April 👋

-I'm a Senior Cloud Developer Advocate ☁🥑 and DevOps Practice Lead at [Microsoft](https://developer.microsoft.com/en-us/advocates/) specializing in DevOps and Microsoft Azure.
+I'm a Senior Enterprise Advocate ☁🥑 and DevOps Practice Lead at GitHub specializing in DevOps, IaC, and Microsoft Azure.

 Prior to joining Advocacy, I worked in Microsoft's Commercial Software Engineering team (build with/code with) working with large customers, getting them into Azure.
 I have been working at Microsoft for almost 4 years and have been working in tech for 20+ years.
 I started my careeer working in Ops and moved into the Dev space, providing a huge amount of experience to leverage my background in DevOps Principles.